 Czech medical universities have many medical students from all over the world.
-Every year there are students from Charles University, Palacky University or Masaryk University who decide to leave them for various reasons.
-There is an option to continue studies without need to pass the same exams again – by transferring medical studies to Slovakia.
+Every year there are students from Charles University, Palacky University or Masaryk University who decide to leave them for various reasons and continue their studies somewhere else.
+There is an option to resume studies without the need to pass the same exams again – by transferring medical studies to Slovakia.
+Transfers of both programs (General medicine or Dental medicine) are possible.

 How do the transfers of medical studies to Slovakia works?